-Carolyn Gusoff has covered some of the most high profile news stories in New York City and is best known as a trusted, consistent and caring voice of Long Island’s concerns.
+Carolyn has covered some of the most high profile news stories in the New York City area and is best known as a trusted, tenacious, consistent and caring voice of Long Island’s concerns.

-Her reporting over the last three decades includes some of the biggest stories of our time: the terror attacks of 9-11, the NYC transit strike, the NYC blackout and the massacre on the Long Island Railroad.
-More recently, she has reported tirelessly on the devastation wrecked by Hurricane Sandy, the tragic July 4th Oyster Bay boat capsizing, the “Occupy Wall Street” protests, the Long Island drug store massacre, the “Ground Zero” Mosque controversy and the “friendly fire” shooting death of a Hofstra University student.
-She was one of the first reporters on the scene at three commercial jetliner crashes including Avianca Flight 52, TWA Flight 800 and American Airlines Flight 587.
-During the Blizzard of ’96, Gusoff reported for 36 hours straight on the historic storm’s toll and has been in the thick of nearly every major weather event to strike the New York area since, including the 2013 Blizzard which buried Suffolk County in nearly three feet of snow.
+Her reporting over the last three decades includes some of the biggest New York stories of our time: the terror attacks of 9-11, massive power outages and the massacre on the Long Island Railroad.
+She reported tirelessly on the devastation wrecked by Hurricane Sandy.
+She was one of the first reporters on the scene at three commercial jetliner crashes (Avianca Flight 52, TWA Flight 800, American Airlines Flight 587.)
+During the Blizzard of ’96, Gusoff reported for 36 hours straight on the historic storm’s toll and has been in the thick of nearly every major weather event to strike the New York area since.

-Gusoff moved to NBC from News 12 Long Island where she was credited for in-depth coverage of such national stories as the kidnapping of Katie Beers, the Tankleff murders and the Amy Fisher/Joey Buttafuoco scandal.
-She also covered the police/crime beat, courts, the United Nations during the Persian Gulf conflict, and national political conventions.
-She also worked as primary fill-in anchor for the nation’s first 24-hour regional news network.
-Her broadcasting career also includes positions as anchor and reporter for the ABC affiliate, WEVU-TV, in Fort Myers, Florida.
+Gusoff moved to NBC from News 12 Long Island where she was credited for in-depth coverage of national stories such as the kidnapping of Katie Beers, the Tankleff murders and the Amy Fisher/Joey Buttafuoco scandal.
+She was also a fill-in anchor for the nation’s first 24-hour regional news network.
+Her broadcasting career began as anchor/ reporter for the ABC affiliate, WEVU-TV, in Fort Myers, Florida.

 Her collaboration with Katie Beers on Buried Memories has earned her the distinction as a New York Times best-selling author.